phil65/PrettyQt/docs/features/proxymodels/slicechangeflagsproxymodel.md

 ## SliceChangeFlagsProxyModel

-Selectively change the result of the model.flags method.
-(Example: make model read-only)
+This proxy can selectively change the ItemFlags of the source model.
+(Example: change cells to read-only)

 Supports changing all ItemRoles by passing keyword arguments.